feslima/metacontrol/docsrc/source/gui/reduced_space_tab.rst

    Selecting unconstrained degree(s) of freedom.

 ..
 IMPORTANT::
-  As showed by our previous publications, the bounds for the second (reduced-space) kriging metamodel must be a around a small margin of the optimal operating point.
+  As showed on our previous publications, the bounds for the second (reduced-space) kriging metamodel must be a around a small margin of the optimal operating point.
 You can consider this a tunable parameter.
 Generally, +-0.5% of the optimal operating point will generate robust prediction of the high-order data on the next step (gradients and hessians).
 However, feel free to tight or loose this value if you want to try to improve your reduced-space kriging metamodel.